This addition to the Geospatial Team’s Mobile lidar collection provides 72 MP of high-resolution imagery & allows us to offer a more robust dataset.

-UAS based LiDAR datasets can clearly delineate power lines.
-For example, across corridors, breaks along curbs and gutters, and other topographical features not easily identified using conventional aircraft, are easily identified with UAS based systems.
-In addition, our Harris Hybrid Gas–Electric Multi-Rotor UAS, extends our acquisition range to well over an hour flight time.
+UAS-based lidar datasets can clearly delineate power lines.
+For example, across corridors, breaks along curbs and gutters, and other topographical features not easily identified using conventional aircraft, are easily identified with UAS-based systems.
+In addition, our Harris Hybrid Gas–Electric Multi-Rotor UAS, extends our acquisition range to well over an hour of flight time.

 Share this post